 You bet it is.

-The same way digital tools and platforms revolutionised marketing, the availability of data and data analysis tools is creating new roles while leadings others towards redundancy.
+The same way digital tools and platforms revolutionised marketing, the availability of data and data analysis tools is creating new roles while leading others towards redundancy.

-Marketing is a complex and specialised skill and for some marketers, the idea of learning data science can be quite daunting.
-Terms like Hadoop, MongoDB, R, SQL, TensorFlow and PyTorch, just to name a few, are enough to make anyone’s head spin.
+Marketing is a complex and specialised skill, and for some marketers, the idea of learning data science can be quite daunting.
+Terms like Hadoop, MongoDB, R, SQL, TensorFlow and PyTorch, to name a few, are enough to make anyone’s head spin.